Tuna is the world's favourite fish. It's not about ending fishing, it's about better fishing.

 Most of the tuna sold in New Zealand is caught by foreign fleets and processed overseas, usually Thailand, then sold as brands like Sealord, John West and Greenseas or as supermarket “own brands” like Pams and Home Brand.

 Pams and Fish 4 Ever are already offering FAD-free and more sustainable pole and line caught tuna.
-Greenseas, John West and Countdown’s own brands will be changing within the next three years.
+Sealord, Greenseas, John West and Countdown’s own brands have promised to do similar by 2015.

 Two of New Zealand's biggest fishing companies, Talley's and Sanford, also fish for tuna in the Pacific.
 We’re calling on these companies to stop using destructive fishing methods.